Preparing for GST and HST changes to trailing commissions (QST update - April 2026)

 What are other considerations to keep in mind?

-• Upfront commissions for arranging the initial sale of mutual fund units remain GST/HST exempt and are not affected by this change.
+• Upfront commissions for arranging the initial sale of mutual fund units remain GST/HST and QST exempt and are not affected by this change.

 If your business earns or pays trailing commissions, now is the time to review your obligations before July 1, 2026.
 Baker Tilly can help you assess the impact, update your processes, and meet your GST/HST requirements.
 Reach out to your Baker Tilly advisor to get started.